Deposit Money

 Is it better to have a savings account or a CD?

-In most circumstances, it is better to establish a savings account that allows you the flexibility to use the money when you need it before you put money into a certificate of deposit.
+In many circumstances, it is better to establish a high yield savings account!
+This allows you the flexibility to use the money when you need it but offers a much higher APY than traditional savings accounts.

 What is the difference between a CD and a savings account?